Shopify/polaris/src/components/TextField/README.md

 <!-- content-for: android -->

-This will show you the right keyboard on mobile devices.
+This will display the right keyboard on mobile devices.

 ![Number text field with numeric keyboard](components/TextField/android/number.png)